241st Air Traffic Control Squadron: Enduring Freedom/Iraqi Freedom (2001–2005)

-In November 2001, a SMSgt from the 241st was deployed to Whiteman AFB in support of Operation Noble Eagle as a RADAR watch supervisor; he would be recalled back to Rosecrans in two short months later.
+In November 2001, a SMSgt from the 241st was deployed to Whiteman AFB in support of Operation Noble Eagle as a RADAR watch supervisor; he would be recalled to Rosecrans in two short months later.

 On 13 January 2002, the 241st was the first Air Traffic Control Unit activated in support of Operation Enduring Freedom.
 The Tower UTC was deployed to Bagram, Afghanistan where they would be directly be involved in Operation Anaconda.
 Simultaneously, the squadron also deployed 45 (Ops/MXS) members, led by Major Gerald Bramstedt, to Pakistan.
 Three months later, those members were redeployed to Bagram Afghanistan where they would remain until October of that year.
 The site was a "bare base operation" in which the field was handed over directly from special operations controllers and was the first time an MPN14K RADAR was redeployed in the history of the Air Force.
 Major Bramstedt would receive the Bronze Star for his actions there.